m3fh4q/Quake3ArenaCPMADedicatedServerGuideLinux/README.md

 # <a name="Restart"></a>Automatic server restart
-After some time, Quake 3 Arena CPMA dedicated servers can feel unresponsive, which is why they need to be restarted every 24hours.
+After some time, Quake 3 Arena CPMA dedicated servers can feel unresponsive, which is why they need to be restarted every 24 hours.

 To do this, we'll use the cron utility to perform a sever shutdown and restart.